What you’ll need, after the baby arrives, to care for yourself.

 Some warm, some cool, night gowns, sweatpants, shorts, tanks, all versions!
 The night sweats and hot flashes are real, and I often change PJs multiple times a night.
 Sometimes I’m freezing and other times drenched in sweat.
 Dark or white is ideal since gray shows EVERYTHING.
 Not that it matters in the middle of the night but I have found that breast milk tends to stain.

-I’ve never been much of a robe person and now I use them daily.
+I’ve never been much of a robe person and now I use them daily as part of my postpartum recovery.
 They’re nice to throw on over PJs or nursing bras to cover up or for a little extra warmth for middle of the night feedings.
 I have this one and this is a great maternity & nursing friendly PJ and robe set that my friend gifted me right before I had Thomas.
 This set is cute and practical too!

 Haakaa and Pumping Bra